TeamHabooba/DSTR_2/doc/assumptions.md

 If the next cell is free, the robot moves to it.
 If the next cell is temporarily occupied by another robot, the robot waits and retries the same return step later.

+> [!IMPORTANT]
-This prototype does not implement full real-time multi-robot rerouting during return.
+> This prototype does not implement full real-time multi-robot rerouting during return.
-If a return path becomes permanently unavailable because of a static obstacle or changed layout, the situation is reported as a blocked return path.
+> If a return path becomes permanently unavailable because of a static obstacle or changed
+> layout, the situation is reported as a blocked return path.

 **Justification:** A stack is suitable for reverse path tracking because it follows Last-In-First-Out behaviour.
 Dynamic robot obstacles are handled by checking the next